TIPS ON CRAFTING AN APPLAUSE-WORTHY EVENT

-Essentially we are talking about an emotion that the host wants above all his/her guests to walk away feeling after the curtain falls and the final applause is but a faint noise in the distance.
+What we are talking about is that memory you want guests to depart with, that feeling after the curtain falls and applause is silenced.

 ONE.
 The invitation

-The invitation is arguably the most important detail of organising any event.
+The invitation is arguably one of the most important detail of organising any event.

 The invitation is the first point of contact between host and guest.
 This is nothing new people – we’ve all heard it before.
 The invitation sets the tone of your event and prepares your guests for what’s to come.